Patagotitan: Discovery

 In 2017, José Luis Carballido, Diego Pol, Alejandro Otero, Ignacio Alejandro Cerda, Leonardo Salgado, Alberto Carlos Garrido, Jahandar Ramezani, Néstor Ruben Cúneo and Javier Marcelo Krause named these remains as the type species of a new genus, Patagotitan mayorum.
 Collectively, the known remains made Patagotitan one of the most completely-known members of the Titanosauria.
 The generic name combines a reference to Patagonia with a Greek Titan for the "strength and large size" of this titanosaur.
 The specific name honours the Mayo family, owners of La Flecha ranch.

+In 2019, Carballido and Pol published Titanosaur, a children's book with illustrations by Florencia Gigena.
+The book tells the story of their La Flecha fossil dig in scientific detail and is intended to inspire young paleontologists.